svikashk/docs/guide/editing-boards.md

 ---

 ## Edit the colours for a status
-- Head over to the Boards Tab inside your project.
-- Click on the Board's name.
+- Click on the Board's name from the project's sidebar.
-- From the dropdown, select the Board for which you want to change the status' colour.
-- Click on the colour next to the Board's name.
+- Click on the colour next to the status' name.
 - Select a desired colour for your status from the options.

 ---

+## Change Board's icon
+- Click on the Board's name from the project's sidebar.
+- Click on the settings icon next to the Board.
+- From the settings popup, next to the board's name, click on the icon dropdown.
+- Select an icon for your board.
+- Click Update.

+---

 ## Delete status/column
-- Head over to the Boards Tab inside your project.
-- Click on the Board's name.
+- Click on the Board's name from the project's sidebar.
-- From the dropdown, select the Board from which you want to delete the status.
 - Click on the hamburger menu positioned to the right of the status' name.
 - Click delete.